 How Opioid Use Can Harm Your Kidneys

-How Opioids Can Increase Your Risk of Kidney Damage
+How Opioids Increase the Risk for Kidney Damage

 Evidence suggests a link between opioid use and kidney disease, according to a 2017 International Journal of Molecular Sciences study.
-Although opioids can be used responsibly for pain control in those with kidney disease, according to the study, renal toxicity appears amid inappropriate use, such as in the following contexts:
+Although patients with kidney disease can take opioids responsibly for pain control, according to the survey, renal toxicity appears amid inappropriate use, such as in the following contexts:

 - Higher-than-needed doses